The Canvas

 Level of detail

 Nodes adapt their appearance based on zoom level.
 When zoomed in (above 70%), you see the full card with rich content, editor, and backlinks.
 Zooming out switches to compact view (title and snippet), then dot-with-label, and finally a minimal colored dot at the furthest zoom.
-This keeps the canvas readable at every scale.
+Each switch animates with a quick fade-and-scale so the canvas reads smoothly while you zoom, and no thought ever disappears — every node stays on the canvas at every zoom level.
 You can edit node titles inline at any zoom level — press Enter or double-click a node without needing to zoom in.

 Arrange modes

-The canvas toolbar or command bar (Cmd+K, type >) lets you switch between layout modes: Manual, Outline, Grid, Force, Tree (vertical and horizontal), Radial, Cluster, Timeline, and Gravity.
+The canvas toolbar or command bar (Cmd+K, type >) lets you switch between layout modes: Manual, Outline, Grid, Force, Tree (vertical and horizontal), Radial, Cluster, Timeline ↓ (vertical journal), Timeline → (horizontal timeline), Gravity, and Town.
 You can sort nodes by title, type, created date, updated date, or connection count, and group them by type or cluster.
 These settings are saved per-garden, so each workspace remembers its layout.

 Nested canvases (sub-gardens)